October 1976. I was handed the telephone and listened closely to my father’s words on the other end.

 So don’t wait until I’m gone.
 Don’t tell the world how much it hurts and how much you can’t stop crying (if at all).
 Don’t come to my social media page every year on my birthday and post that you still miss me.
 Tell me now.
 TELL me you LOVE me!!

 I’m not looking for love or fishing for any compliments.
 I’m speaking on behalf of everyone, including you.
-I just feel that we’ll be so much better in the long run when we all know what’s up.
-Like the phrase goes: “Why don’t you tell me how you REALLY feel?”
+I just feel that we’ll be so much better off in the long run when we all know what’s up.
+Give us our flowers while we’re still around to smell them.

 Because, as you should know by know, I’m damn sure going to tell YOU…